jac459/meta-hue/README.md

 It is pretty much like the neeo HUE except that you have the color picker.
 Also, the slider goes to 0 when you switch the light off ==> This part is a bit buggy as events can be lost.
 Depending on your case you may prefere going to the slider based driver wich are much more reliable.
 ### slider
-Unlike the non-slider drivers, the slider drivers will switch on and off the lights when you switch the recipe on or off (much more convenient in my view.
+Unlike the non-slider drivers, the slider drivers will switch on and off the lights when you switch the recipe on or off (much more convenient in my view.)
+You also get brightness control through left and right buttons.
 If you want to switch off the light using the driver, just pull the slider toward the left (the first 5% means of).
 If you go to 6%, the light will be as dim as possible.
 If you put your dimmer full right, it will be max brightness.